 The good news is that because your property sale was in Texas, you won’t have to pay state capital gains on top of whatever you might have to pay to the federal government.

 Don’t Forget About Property Taxes

 While you still own your house in Texas, you are responsible for property taxes.
 And unfortunately, Texas is one of the most expensive states when it comes to that.
 Per WalletHub, Texas homeowners pay an average of $3,327 in real estate taxes, the fifth-highest total in the country and 59 percent higher than the overall average American tax bill.

 Know that until you sell your house, you’re going to be responsible for that tax.
 Those laws may be changing but in the meantime remember to factor that in if your closing takes longer than expected or you’re deciding whether or not to sell your house now.
 The longer you wait, the more you’re on the hook.

 Now that you know about the taxes involved when trying to sell your house in Texas, you might want to just not deal with it all.
 There is an alternative solution to listing your property, where you can get a fair cash offer.
 You can sell your house as-is directly to a cash buyer like Jamie Buys Houses.

 A real estate investor will buy your house in any condition or situation, even if you’re already dealing with tax issues.
 They’ll review the condition and details around your house and meet you at the property.
 They’ll handle all the repairs and deal with all the problems so you don’t even need to worry about it.
 Then, they’ll make you a cash offer based on the value of the house.
-Even better, there are no fees or taxes you’ll need to deal with beyond that offer.
+Even better, there are no fees or commissions you’ll need to deal with beyond that offer.
 They’ll often even pay the closing costs as well.